 Those replacing an existing low-carbon heating system are not eligible.

-The scheme isn’t available for those in social housing and new-build properties.
+The scheme isn’t available for those in social housing or new-build properties.

 Boiler Upgrade Scheme: details